Forward-backward correlations between multiplicities in windows separated in azimuth and rapidity: Acknowledgements

 \section{Acknowledgements}

-The author thanks M.A.~Braun, G.A.~Feofilov and I.~Altsybeev for useful discussions and Ewen Gillies for the help in preparation of the manuscript.
+The author thanks M.A.~Braun, G.A.~Feofilov, and I.~Altsybeev for useful discussions as well as E.~Gillies for helping to prepare the manuscript.
 The work was supported by the RFBR grant 12-02-00356-a and the Saint-Petersburg State University grant 11.38.197.2014.